 Adults who are exposed to lead through work or hobbies should take steps to avoid bringing lead into the home by:

-- Washing hands before entering the house or interacting with children
+- Showering and washing hands before interacting with children.

 - Making sure children under 6 and pregnant women do not eat meat harvested with lead bullets.